drew887/conapp/README.md

   * `list`: Lists out configs that are available locally
   * `apply`: Download and apply a config based on username & repo name
-  * `undo`: Apply snapshot taken when a config was last applied.
+  * `undo`: Remove files added by this config and apply last backup taken during its last application

+      IE: `conapp config undo -u drew887` will:
+       * delete all files listed in the currently downloaded config
-      IE: `conapp config undo -u drew887` will apply the snapshot taken when the `drew887/config` repo was last applied
+       * apply the backup snapshot taken when the `drew887/config` repo was last applied

 #### `snapshots` Command
 Used for managing local backups created by conapp during the `config` commands

   * `list`: List available backups
+  * `apply`: Restore a backup
   * `delete`: Delete a backup
-  * `restore`: Restore a backup